stevecheckoway/bltool/firmware/README.md

 ## Firmware development

-The ARM toolchain 'arm-none-eabi-gcc' is used to compile this project.
+The ARM toolchain 'arm-none-eabi-g++' is used to compile this project.

 This can be installed from MacPorts, for example.
 Build by running `make`.